Skip to content

 1. Maintain good personal hygiene

 • Perform hand hygiene frequently, especially before touching the mouth, nose or eyes, after touching public installations such as handrails or door knobs or when hands are contaminated by respiratory secretion after coughing or sneezing.
 Wash hands with liquid soap and water, and rub for at least 20 seconds.
-Then rinse with water and dry with a disposable paper towel.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
 If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 • Cover your mouth and nose with tissue paper when sneezing or coughing.
 Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly.